SaxySam/Git_Instructions/README.md

 > "*Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.*"
 \- git-scm.com

-*Git* is an open source version control system that allows users to work independently or collaboratively on a project across multiple devices while maintaining changes made to a project between devices and users.
+*Git* is an open-source version control system that allows users to work independently or collaboratively on a project across multiple devices while maintaining changes made to a project between devices and users.

 Think of it like a cloud storage service like Microsoft's *OneDrive*, allowing you to upload and download changes.
 The key difference being that git offers a much wider range of flexibility and control over which files are uploaded, the way files are uploaded, as well as providing numerous usages and ways of modiying files for different projects.